andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 Before we move into learning objectives though, let's not gloss over an important piece here.
 We do in fact want to write every bit of what we as instructors want to say during delivery.
 A script for our workshop.
 This isn't something we necessarily need to share with the students, but it can be.
 The act of writing and proofreading a lesson plan will allow us as instructors to get better familiarity with the workshops content.

-> I personally use markdown files.
+> This lesson uses markdown.
 I hate decks as much as the next person, and I think a github link works as a great "paper handout" in 2018.
 But you can use anything you want, keynote, power point, sketch, etc. My lesson plans are my scripts.

 "Winging" a lesson is generally discouraged unless the instructor is extremely well versed in the subject matter and has familiarity with teaching the subject matter.
 Even then, a little planning probably wouldn't hurt these instructors either.

 #### Timings (1/37)
 This script is helpful in many ways.
 It allows us to deliver accurate timings.

 > Notice the parentheses with the numbers in the headers?
-These are my timings
+These are the timings for this lesson.

 Not to mention it removes doubt and bolsters confidence.
 It helps to know what we're going to say when we write down exactly what we want to say.